ros-navigation/docs.nav2.org/configuration/packages/configuring-bt-navigator.rst

 It is a Behavior Tree-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors, including recovery.

-Consider checking out the :ref:`groot_introduction` tutorial for using Groot to visualize and modify behavior trees.
+Consider checking out the :ref:`using_groot` tutorial for using Groot to visualize and modify behavior trees.

 Make sure to review all parameters for non-default navigator plugins not discussed on this page (e.g. ``CoverageNavigator`` or custom additions).